kitsudaiki/SakuraTree-Documentation/source/syntax/file-structure.rst

 Files
 -----

-The script files are refered to in this document as *tree-files*.
+The script files are refered to in this document as *sakura-files*.
 The structure of these files will be shown according to the example from the beginning of this chapter:

 **Example**